jruby/jruby/lib/ruby/truffle/jruby+truffle/README.md

 ## Using the tool in CI

-Assuming there are similar stored commands for a given gem:
+Assuming there are stored commands for a given gem like below:

 ```yaml
 :stored_commands: